arjunaskykok/medusa-android-app/README.md

 # Create an Android Ecommerce App with Medusa

-This repository is the codebase of tutorial [Create an Android Ecommerce App with Medusa](https://www.notion.so/medusajs/Create-an-Android-Ecommerce-App-with-Medusa-96440c38d75841d197f003676d7a0989).
+This repository is the codebase of tutorial [How to Build an Android Ecommerce App with Medusa](https://medusajs.com/blog/android-ecommerce/).

 [Medusa Documentation](https://docs.medusajs.com/) | [Medusa Website](https://medusajs.com/) | [Medusa Repository](https://github.com/medusajs/medusa)